amakelov/mandala/README.md

 pip install git+https://github.com/amakelov/mandala
 ```

-## Video walkthrough
+## Video walkthroughs

 ### Add *composable* memoization to existing code
 Decorate functions with `@op` and annotate the number of return values (with a
 `typing.Tuple` for functions returning multiple values).
 Below is a simple
 example with a `scikit-learn` pipeline:

-<details open><summary>Show/hide gif</summary>
+<details closed><summary>Show/hide gif</summary>
 <p>

 ![01_memoization](https://user-images.githubusercontent.com/1467702/210118002-4d2418a3-5d34-42f4-bf49-8a0522b788b1.gif)
 </p>
 </details>

 ### Iterate rapidly without redoing work
-`mandala`'s memoization is designed to be composed across functions, and makes
+`mandala`'s memoization is designed to be composed across functions (and [data
-it straightforward to grow a project: just add new parameters and functions on
+structures](#data-structures)).
+This makes it straightforward to interact with
+and grow a project:
-top of a piece of memoized code.
+- add new parameters and functions directly on top of a piece of memoized code
+  to do new work;
+- retrace existing memoized code to imperatively query results

-<details open><summary>Show/hide gif</summary>
+<details closed><summary>Show/hide gif</summary>
 <p>

 ![02_iteration](https://user-images.githubusercontent.com/1467702/210118075-f48501ab-ba13-473f-a8fe-0fd2d555b9e1.gif)
 </p>
 </details>

 ### Query by pattern-matching Python code
+Sometimes, retracing memoized code is not enough to query a project; you need a
+global view of all experiments matching some condition.
+To this end, you can
-Define rich declarative queries by directly using the code of your experiments.
+define rich declarative queries by directly using the code of your experiments.
 In a `.query()` context, function calls are interpeted as building a graph of
 **computational dependencies between variables**.
-Calling `get_table(...)` on the
+Calling `get_table(...)` on
-context manager gives you tables of all the tuples in the storage satisfying all
+the context manager gives you tables of all the tuples in the storage satisfying
 these dependencies:

-<details open><summary>Show/hide gif</summary>
+<details closed><summary>Show/hide gif</summary>
 <p>

 ![03_queries](https://user-images.githubusercontent.com/1467702/210118099-0fcbfb60-cc02-438b-b975-3e335558d8d1.gif)
 </p>
 </details>